 Kelly Dale, GHD '18

-Kelly Dale joins GHD after four years of working in the field of international development and exploring issues of gender, education, and public health health.
-Kelly graduated cum laude from Vanderbilt University where she majored in Child Development and Community Development and minored in Sociology.
-After receiving her undergraduate degree, Kelly spent two years with the Peace Corps in Benin as a Rural Community Health Advisor.
-She focused on maternal and child health, malaria, nutrition, and behavior change.
-Kelly also pursued her interests in education and girls’ empowerment by getting involved in the girls’ scholarship program, starting a girls’ health club, leading multiple girls’ camps, and collaborating with fellow volunteers on a documentary on the importance of girls’ education in Benin.
+Kelly Dale graduated cum laude from Vanderbilt University where she majored in child development and community development and minored in sociology.
+After receiving her undergraduate degree, Kelly spent two years with the Peace Corps in Benin as a rural community health advisor, focusing on gender equality and girls’ empowerment.
+She was involved in the girls’ scholarship program, started a girls’ health club, led multiple girls’ camps, and collaborated with fellow volunteers on a documentary on the importance of girls’ education in Benin.
 For two years after the Peace Corps, Kelly worked with Jhpiego, a global health non-profit affiliated with Johns Hopkins University.
 As a senior program coordinator, Kelly managed the Nigeria, Rwanda, and Liberia country programs, and split her time between Washington DC and the field.
-At Georgetown, Kelly is specializing in Education and Human Development, focusing also on gender equality, women’s empowerment, and using data to inform policy and programs.
-She spent the summer between her first and second years in Cote d’Ivoire with the World Bank Gender Innovation Lab, working on an Impact Evaluation of safe spaces for adolescent girls.
-In the Fall of 2017, she will be interning with Save the Children and is currently a research assistant at the Georgetown Institute for Women, Peace, and Security.
+At Georgetown, Kelly is specializing in gender and development both in the classroom and through her various internships.
+She spent the summer between her first and second years in Cote d’Ivoire with the World Bank Gender Innovation Lab, working on an impact evaluation of safe spaces for adolescent girls.
+During her second year, Kelly was the gender policy and aid effectiveness intern with Save the Children and is currently a research assistant at the Georgetown Institute for Women, Peace, and Security.
 Kelly speaks French, is an avid traveler, and enjoys cooking.

 Joseph DiSilvio, GHD '18